THE LORENZO AND PAMELA GALLI MEDICAL RESEARCH TRUST

 Mrs Galli’s extraordinary philanthropic support of medical research was inspired by her late husband Lorenzo and the specialist care he received during his treatment for skin cancer and a blood related cancer.

-This extraordinary gift follows the success of three professorial chairs Mrs Galli established at the University of Melbourne since 2012, and who are leading the research programs supported by the Trust:
+This extraordinary gift follows the success of three professorial chairs Mrs Galli established at the University of Melbourne since 2012 to lead the research programs supported by the Trust:

-Professor Doug Hilton AO, The Lorenzo and Pamela Galli Chair in Medical Biology
+- Professor Ken Smith, The Lorenzo and Pamela Galli Chair in Medical Biology

 Research programs supported by the Trust

-Under the leadership of the three Galli Chairs, Professor Grant McArthur, Professor David Amor and Professor Doug Hilton AO, researchers from the University of Melbourne, the Peter MacCallum Cancer Centre, the Walter and Eliza Hall Institute of Medical Research and the Royal Children’s Hospital are collaborating on three key projects that will impact developmental disorders and cancer.
+Under the leadership of the three Galli Chairs, Professor Grant McArthur, Professor David Amor and Professor Ken Smith, researchers from the University of Melbourne, the Peter MacCallum Cancer Centre, the Walter and Eliza Hall Institute of Medical Research and the Royal Children’s Hospital are collaborating on three key projects that will impact developmental disorders and cancer.

 -